Cavriago

-Location of Cavriago in the province of Reggio Emilia.

 Cavriago (Reggiano: Queriêgh; locally Quariêgh) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 70 km northwest of Bologna and about 8 km west of Reggio Emilia.

 Cavriago borders the municipalities of Bibbiano and Reggio Emilia.

 Cavriago is one of the very few places in Western Europe where a monument to Vladimir Lenin stands.